 The sun was starting to set over Buffalo.
 I love ballpark sunset photos:

 Here’s former MLBer Michael Barrett and his .095 batting average.
-Next year, the Bisons will have the best scoreboard in all of Minor League Baseball, so I’m looking forward to getting back to Coca-Cola Field and seeing it.
+Next year, the Bisons will have the biggest scoreboard in all of Minor League Baseball, so I’m looking forward to getting back to Coca-Cola Field to see it.

 Here’s a look across at Heron’s Landing: